 Malta Freeport Terminals has two Container Terminals, namely Terminal One and Terminal Two.
 Terminal One has a mainline quay length of 1,000 metres with a water depth of 17 metres, a total area of 539,643 square metres, 10,499 container ground slots and 653 reefer points.
 Malta Freeport Terminals has also developed Terminal One West Quay which has a length of 290 metres and the water depth is 9.5 metres.
 The North Quay of Terminal One is equipped with 10 Quayside cranes, 3 capable of reaching 25 containers across, 4 capable of reaching 24 containers across and 3 capable of reaching 18 containers across.

 Terminal Two has a total operational quay length for mainline operations of 1,173 metres, 4,791 ground slots, 424 reefer points and a total area of 231,357 square metres.
 It is served by eleven super post-Panamax Quayside Cranes.
-One of these Cranes is capable of reaching 25 containers across and capable of handling twin-lift 2 x 20' containers, four capable of reaching 23 containetrs across and are capable of handling either 4 x 20' container or 2 x 40' containers in tandem operation.
+One of these Cranes is capable of reaching 25 containers across and capable of handling twin-lift 2 x 20' containers, four capable of reaching 23 containetrs across and are capable of handling either 4 x 20' containers or 2 x 40' containers in tandem operation.
 The other six are capable of reaching 18 containets across and capable of handling twin-lift 2 x 20' containers.

 As a result of the investment measures being pursued Malta Freeport Terminals has the necessary resoures in place to effectively meet its clients' expectations and indeed can handle any containership presently afloat.